inlife/nexrender/packages/nexrender-provider-s3/readme.md

 Providing credentials can be done in the following ways

+### Credentials parameter

+For both downloads and uploads you can provide a credentials object to the params with either an access key ID and a secret key, or an AWS profile name that's configured in ~/.aws/credentials

+* `credentials.profile` optional argument, a specific AWS credentials profile to use for authentication.
+* `credentials.accessKeyId` optional argument, a specific accessKeyId to use for authentication.
+Requires `secretAccessKey` to also be specified.
+* `credentials.secretAccessKey` optional argument, a specific secretAccessKey to use for authentication.
+Requires `accessKeyId` to also be specified.

 ### Environment variables

 You can provide either an access key ID and a secret key, or an AWS profile name that's configured in ~/.aws/credentials